Buy a Life Insurance Plan in a few clicks

 6

-You can maximize term insurance premium tax benefits by ensuring that your premiums do not exceed the specified limits, availing deductions under Section 80C, and selecting the appropriate coverage based on your financial needs.
+You can maximize term insurance premium tax benefits by ensuring that your premiums do not exceed the specified limits and choosing the appropriate coverage based on your financial needs.

 7